PHPCompatibility/PHPCompatibilityParagonie/README.md

 ## Changelog

+### 1.3.4 - 2025-09-19

+* Prevent a new false positive when the ruleset is run over the code of the latest 1.x version of the `sodium_compat` polyfill itself.
+* Rulesets now annotate which schema they comply with.
+* Other housekeeping and minor documentation updates.

 ### 1.3.3 - 2024-04-25

 * Prevent a new false positive when the ruleset is run over the code of the latest 1.x version of the `sodium_compat` polyfill itself.